rhemlock7/regex-gist-explaination/gist-template.md

 # Computer Science for JavaScript: Regex Tutorial

-Regex (Regular Expressions) is a powerful tool enabling developers to create patterns for string matching.
+Regular Expressions (Regex) are a powerful tool enabling developers to create patterns for string matching.

-In this tutorial, we provide a comprehensive breakdown of the regex required to validate a VISA credit card.
-This regex ensures that a given string represents a valid VISA credit card numberso that customers do not enter fake credit card numbers.
+In this tutorial, I provide a comprehensive breakdown of the regex required to validate a VISA credit card.
+This regex ensures that a given string represents a valid VISA credit card so that customers do not enter fake credit cards and steal a company's product.

 We will dive into components of regex, such as anchors, quantifiers, grouping constructs, bracket expressions, character classes, the OR operator, flags, and character escapes.

 ## Summary

-The pattern below checks for a string that starts with a '4' and is followed by 12 to 15 digits.
-This regex captures the common format of VISA credit card numbers:
+The regex pattern needed to find a VISA credit card looks something like this:

     /^4[0-9]{12,15}$/

-This regex helps businesses validate proper payment methods before giving away their products.
+The pattern above checks for a string that starts with a '4' and is followed by 12 to 15 digits.
+This regex captures the common format of VISA credit cards.

+If we wanted to find any credit card, our regex would have to be much broader.
+All VISA credit cards start with the number 4 followed by 12-15 digits, making it easier to identify.

 If a string matches this expression it will return a boolean (true/false).
 This helps developers when creating conditional statements later on.

 ## Table of Contents